cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_checkers.md

 }
 ```

 Now your leaderboard chain can receive player information from chains with the leaderboard module.

-You need to do some more work to update the board with that information.
+However, You need to do some more work to update the board with this information.

-There are two places at which you can call for an update on the board structure, in `OnRecvCandidatePacket` so each player sending his/her information will pay the fee for sorting and clipping the leaderboard, or you can again create a separate transaction for anyone to sort and clip the leaderboard on the leaderboard chain like you did for the checkers chain.
+There are two places at which you can call for an update on the board structure: in `OnRecvCandidatePacket`, so each player sending their information will pay the fee for sorting and clipping the leaderboard; or you can again create a separate transaction for anyone to sort and clip the leaderboard on the leaderboard chain, like you did for the checkers chain.

-Take this as an opportunity to practice and implement it in `OnRecvCandidatePacket`.
+Take this as an opportunity to practice and implement this in `OnRecvCandidatePacket`.

-## Test it
+## Testing

-You can find the sample implementation of the checkers chain extension and the leaderboard chain on a [repository we provide](https://github.com/b9lab/cosmos-ibc-docker/tree/ao-modular/modular).
+You can find the sample implementation of the checkers chain extension and the leaderboard chain in this [repository](https://github.com/b9lab/cosmos-ibc-docker/tree/ao-modular/modular).
 There you will also find a Docker network and the relayer settings for an easy test.
 In addition, the repository includes a script to create and run games.
 Follow the steps described in the repository to run a few tests and to see it in action.